Shape-Preserving Prediction for Stationary Functional Time Series: Models, Algorithms, and Shape Similarity

 \subsubsection{Estimation of the state-space model}

-Since the hidden state and transition probability matrix are unknown in practice, we need to first estimate $b_j$'s, $\omega_n$'s, and then $P$.
-We apply spherical $K$-means clustering to SRSFs of warping functions, and use the clusters centroids as the estimators of the SRSF of $b_j$'s.
+Since the hidden states and transition probability matrix are unknown in practice, we need to first estimate $b_j$'s, $\omega_n$'s, and then $P$.
+We apply spherical $K$-means clustering, which is a widely-accepted dimension reduction technique for non-linear space, to the SRSFs of warping functions, and use the cluster centroids as the estimators of the SRSFs of $b_j$'s.
 The estimators of $b_j$'s can be obtained by applying $S^{-1}(\cdot)$ to the cluster centroids,